 Keep up the good work.
 You’ve started a process that needs to be continually practiced.
 Each month your citations need to be reviewed to make sure your business shows up correctly, consistently.
 Be sure to identify new listings sites where you can add your company and also eliminate sites that are no longer relevant or those which do not generate traffic for you.

 Once you have the best citations and made sure that what you say about you is correct, you’ll need to take a deep look at what others have to say about your business.
 You are on a positive path to implementing a solid local search strategy.
+Read the next post in this series now.

 Run a free online visibility report right now and find out how the businesses you represent stack up against the competition!